-5) Access to the curriculum
+5. Access to the curriculum

-Class Teachers, Teaching Assistants and Special Support Assistants meet with the SENCo at the end of each term to review each child's progress and to prioritise and determine the nature of the work to be approached in the next term.
+Class teachers, teaching assistants and special support assistants meet with the SENCo in order to review each child's progress and determine the nature of the work to be approached in the next term.

 All teachers are encouraged to differentiate the curriculum in their daily and weekly planning.
-When it is considered appropriate, pupils may be withdrawn from the class to work with the Class Teacher, the Teaching Assistant or a Special Support Assistant, either individually or in small groups.
-This is usually to support specific learning in reading, spelling, writing or mathematics.
+Pupils may be withdrawn individually or in small groups for specific work in reading, spelling, writing and mathematics when it is considered appropriate with the class teaching assistant or special support assistant.

-Parental help at home may be sought with certain aspects of programmes of study.
-This is usually agreed at a meeting with the SENCo and / or the Class Teacher.
-Specialist resources for class teachers and support staff are kept in the Quiet room.
+Parental help at home may be sought with certain aspects of programmes of study, usually agreed at a meeting with SENCo and class teacher.
+Resources for class teachers and support staff use are kept in the Quiet room.
 These include:

 - work cards

 - reading programmes

-- work sheets / books
+- work sheets/books

-- games for reading and phonic skills
+- games for reading, phonic and spelling skills

 - additional reading schemes

 - games to aid memory training

 - handwriting programmes

 - sheets of advice to give to parents

 - speech and language information, games and work sheets

-- Language Master machine and work cards

-- ICT programmes
+- Ict programs.

-- Games to improve social skills and listening
+- Games to improve social skills and listening.

-- A computer

-We use merit badges, stickers, stars, certificates and the use of the Class Reward Chart (Zone board) as rewards for individual achievement and effort.
+We use merit badges, stickers, stars, certificates and the use of the whole school zone board as rewards for individual achievement and effort.

-6) Recording, Monitoring and Reviewing
+6. Recording, Monitoring and Reviewing

-The SENCo has responsibility for ensuring that the maintenance of all records of all pupils with special educational needs is carried out.
-The SENCo keeps a record for each child which contains any IEPs, Provision Maps and reports from outside agencies.
-The class teachers, in collaboration with the SENCo, produce the year group Provision Map and IEPs for Wave 3 children.
-Each class teacher has an SEN folder in which on-going records of differentiation, check lists, areas of concern and IEPs are kept for easy reference.
-The IEP has measurable targets with an explanation of how these targets will be achieved and what support and adjustments will be made (E.g. use of specific resources and strategies or a child attending an intervention group for a number of sessions / week).
-Copies of IEPs and year group provision maps are kept by the Class Teacher, the SENCo and any supporting staff (E.g. TA or SSA).
-Parents receive copies of IEPs and are informed of any concerns the Class Teacher may have and any intervention groups the child may be receiving.
-The SENCo also tracks the progress, in the core subjects, made by each child who is receiving 'SEN support' and those children who have been identified as a 'cause for concern.'
+The SENCo has responsibility for ensuring that the maintenance of all records of all pupils with special needs is carried out.
+The SENCo keeps a record for each child which contains any ieps, provision maps and reports from outside agencies.
+The class teachers in collaboration with the SENCo produces the year group provision map and ieps for wave 3 children.
+Each class teacher has a special needs folder in which on-going records of differentiation, check lists, areas of concern and IEPs are kept for easy reference.
+The IEP has measurable targets with an explanation of how these targets will be achieved through the use of provision.
+Examples of provision could be; using specific resources and strategies or a child attending intervention groups for a number of sessions a week.
+Copies of IEPs and year group provision maps are kept by the class teacher, the SENCo/SSA.
+Parents receive copies of IEPs and are informed of any concerns the class teacher may have and any intervention groups the child may be receiving.
+The SENCo also tracks the attainment and progress, in the core subjects, for 'Sen support' children and children identified as 'cause for concern' which are highlighted on the provision map.
 She also measures the impact of intervention strategies on the progress of these pupils.
-Records are kept in the SEN Assessment folder and in the Class teachers' literacy and / or maths folders)
+(Records are kept in the S.E.N assessment folder and in class teacher's literacy/maths folders)

-7) Pastoral Arrangements
+7. Pastoral Arrangements

 Class teachers share responsibility for pastoral care with the SENCo and the Headteacher.
-A record is kept in each child's LA folder of any areas of concern, i.e. medical, social, behavioural.
-These concerns will have been discussed with the parents / carers.
-We can access the support of an Educational Psychologist to help with specific areas of concern, some of which may affect the children's educational performance, e.g. in cases of bereavement.
+A record is kept in the child's LA folder of any areas of concern, i.e. medical, social, behavioural, after liaison with the parents/carers.
+The Educational Psychologist is available to help with specific areas of concern, which may affect the children's educational performance, e.g. in cases of bereavement.

-The school has a separate Personal, Social and Health Education Policy and a policy for supporting pupils with medical conditions.
+The school has a separate Personal and Social Education Policy and medical policy.

-8) Integration
+8. Integration